DigitalFabricationLab-NYIT-SoAD/resources/CarveyMiniCNC/README.md

 Reminders:

 * Students are responsible for file setup and machine operation.
 Students should check in with a staff member or qualified student worker when using the machine for the first time in order to verify programmed files and obtain in-person training.

-* Students will run [gSender](https://sienci.com/gsender/?srsltid=AfmBOorix9vvRB6lHw--0FJkMFbHveEQ-IJ-zYPYso9l_wRc6BgCQQ-j) from their personal, USB-compatible laptop in order to run the machine.
-If your laptop has only USB-C connections, you will need to bring your own USB to USB-C adapter to make this connection.

 ## General Overview and Safety